kivy/pyjnius/docs/source/api.rst

 * D = represent a java/lang/Double;
 * V = represent void, available only for the return type

-All the types can have the `[` prefix to design an array.
+All the types can have the `[` prefix to indicate an array.
 The return type can be `V` or empty.

 A signature like::